BillSchultzPhD/BillSchultzPhDsite/content/projects/sust-use-areas/index.md

 # publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This study compares the performance of a sample of mixed use protected areas in Brazil (in terms of fire prevention) based on whether they were created in a top-down manner, or whether they were created in response to local policy initiative.
+summary: This study reviews the importance of carefully defining the causal questions that conservation scientists want to answer during the early stages of a study, with the focus on issues raised by non-random selection into different "versions" of treatment.

 tags:
 featured: true